Dolby® E Applications

 Customers often come to us because they have files containing Dolby E that cannot be read by some of their tools.
 For this reason, we have gone to great lengths to allow Engine to work with a wide variety of “problem” files.
 In some instances, for example when there are several seconds (or even minutes) of PCM audio before the Dolby starts, Engine is still able to detect and correctly process the audio.

 Occasionally an error during real time encoding might mean that you have a file containing Dolby E that is corrupted in a few placed.
 If you play this audio you might hear clicks at these points.
 Normally files like this would be rejected.
 However when there is no way of re-encoding the Dolby, then Engine can still decode this audio, putting in a silence at each point of corruption which at least lets you access the audio rather than losing it.

-If you need to Dolby E encode some media, Engine provides access to a wider range of AC3 metadata than many alternative tools, so gives you the tools you need to meet your delivery specifications.
+If you need to Dolby E encode your media, Engine provides access to all Dolby Digital Plus metadata, so gives you the tools you need to meet your delivery specifications.
 It is a frequent requirement to need Dolby E encoding in conjunction with Loudness Compliance, and with Engine, this can be carried out in a single workflow, providing unparalleled ease of use and efficiency.
 Another common requirement is to upmix stereo to 5.1, then to Dolby E encode both the original stereo, and the upmixed 5.1, and this can also be done in a single workflow.

 Click below to register and download an Engine evaluation.